Giuseppe Baldini

 Giuseppe Baldini ([dʒuˈzɛppe balˈdiːni]; 11 March 1922 – 26 November 2009) was an Italian football player and manager.
-During his playing career, Baldini played at both professional and international levels as a striker, before becoming a football manager.
+During his playing career, Baldini played at both professional and international levels as a forward, before becoming a football manager.

 Career

 Born in Russi, Baldini began his career as a youth player with Pontedera, before turning professional with Fiorentina in 1939.
-Baldini later played club football for Internazionale, Andrea Doria, Sampdoria, Genoa and Como, as well as making one appearance for the Italian national side in 1949.
+Baldini later played club football for Inter Milan, Andrea Doria, Sampdoria, Genoa and Como, as well as making one appearance for the Italy national side in 1949.

-After retiring from the game he became a football manager, and managed Como, Sampdoria, Savona, Virtus Entella and Avellino.
+After retiring from the game, he became a football manager, and managed Como, Sampdoria, Savona, Virtus Entella and Avellino.